Softpanorama

 What's really important is the teraterm has macro capabilities that enable automatic login to any conceivable Unix or linux or Cisco boxes (both SSH and telnet logins).
 Teraterm macro language is documented at MACRO Help Index

-Generally you should use version 4.58 or later (the current version is 4.62) as there were important additions to macro language in recent versions (starting from 4.52):
+Generally you should use version 4.77 or later as there were important additions to macro language in recent versions (starting from 4.52):

 2006.2.10 (Ver 4.27)